mxa0079/AppDI/README.md

         }
 ```

-You can then register all PageObject under that namespace at once:
+You can then register all PageObject under that namespace at once using its name as a parameter to the Reigster method:

 ```csharp
         //Note that I am explicitly loading the namespace that I am about to register